 Here’s what most employers do:

-Should You Require Invoices?
+Should You Require Invoices from Filipino VAs?

-Yes — even just basic ones.
+Yes — even basic ones.

 Here’s how employers save time:

-• Use Gusto for full automation (if you’re U.S.-based)
+• Use Gusto for full automation if you’re U.S.-based

-• Set recurring calendar reminders
+• Set recurring calendar reminders as a backup

-You want payments to feel like brushing your teeth: Easy, fast, and not something you dread.
+You want payments to feel like brushing your teeth — easy, fast, and not something you dread.

 PlatformBest ForSpeedFees

-WiseAffordable transfers, great ForexFastLow
+WiseAffordable transfers, great forexFastLow

 PayPalConvenienceInstantMedium–High